Affiliate Agreement

 IV.
 Instructions

 4.2.
-All information generated as a result of this Processing remains the Company’s property, unless stipulated otherwise in the Agreement.
-The Affiliate shall not Process Company Data for its own purposes or include Company Data in any product or services offered to third parties, or carry out any further research, analysis or profiling activities involving the use of any part of Company Data.
+All information generated through the Processing remains the Company’s property unless otherwise agreed.
+The Affiliate shall not Process Company Data for its own purposes or include it in products, services, research, analysis, or profiling.

 VI.
 Security and Security Breach